ovimihai/redis-ru101-course-notes/Week-1.md

 ## Hashes
 - similar to a Python dictionaries
-- mutable: add, change, incremente, remove
+- mutable: add, change, increment, remove
 - store values as strings
 - schemaless, but can think as lightweight objects or as rows
 - create - `HSET key field value [field value ..]`